Tr3V3rn/python-app/README.md

-# Project Title

-This code in this repo builds a simple 'hello jamf' python-app using Github actions to two (2) Kubernetes clusters (staging and production)
+# Kubernetes CI/CD Pipeline with GitOps Deployment using ArgoCD

+## Architecture Overview

+The deployment architecture utilizes two local Kind clusters representing staging and production environments.
+Each cluster includes:

+- NGINX ingress controllers for external traffic routing
+- ArgoCD for GitOps-based application deployment
+- Self-hosted GitHub Actions runners for CI/CD execution

+## Deployment Strategy

+The CI/CD pipeline implements environment-specific deployment workflows:

+- `develop` branch commits trigger deployments to the staging cluster
+- `main` branch commits trigger deployments to the production cluster

+## ArgoCD Configuration

+ArgoCD is deployed independently on each cluster using Helm charts with environment-specific value files located in `charts/argocd/`.
+This approach was selected over a centralized ArgoCD instance due to networking limitations inherent in Kind's Docker-based cluster implementation, particularly when running on Windows with WSL2.

+The `kind/ArgoExternalAuth` directory contains the attempted configuration for external cluster management, which was abandoned due to cross-cluster connectivity constraints.

+## Quality Assurance

+The pipeline includes provisions for SonarQube static code analysis (currently disabled due to server unavailability) and captures unit test coverage reports for quality metrics.

-## Description
+## Infrastructure Limitations

-An in-depth paragraph about your project and overview of use.

-This code in this repo builds a simple 'hello world' python-app using Github actions.
-We can deploy the app to one or many Kubernetes clusters if necessary.
-We can create two (2) Kind clusters using the staging and production manifests in the kind folder.
-An ingress is added to each cluster to allow external access.
-We will also use self hosted runners for deploying applications to k8s clusters.
-The CICD pipeline can target either the production or staging cluster.

-ArgoCD is installed onto each cluster using Helm charts.
-The respective values files are located in the charts/argocd folder.

-I chose to install ArgoCD on both clusters separately due to networking issues between Kind clusters.
-Originally, I planned to run ArgoCD only on the staging cluster and manage the production cluster remotely using external cluster authentication.
-However, cross-cluster communication between Kind clusters proved VERY problematic, being on a Windows box using WSL doesn't help.
-The kind/ArgoExternalAuth folder contains the configurations I attempted for this single ArgoCD setup.

-The SonarQube Scan step in the ci job is commented out as I did not set up a SONAR Server but I  captured the coverage and unit tests report
+This implementation uses local Kind clusters with manual infrastructure provisioning via Helm charts.
+A production-ready continuous infrastructure deployment would require:

+- Cloud provider integration (AWS, Azure, GCP)
+- Infrastructure as Code tooling (Terraform, CloudFormation)
+- Automated infrastructure change detection and deployment workflows

+The current setup demonstrates application deployment patterns while operating within local development constraints.

-### Installation
+## Installation

 Pre-Requisities
 - kind CLI